tamberg/fhnw-idb/mini-challenge/README.md

 <img src="setup.jpg" width="540"/>

 ## Description
-Build a system that measures presence, temperature and filling level of a tee or coffee cup.
+Build a system that measures presence, temperature and filling level of a tea or coffee cup.
 Measurements should start as soon as a cup is placed.
 The measurement interval should happen fast enough to provide multiple data points during the pouring of a single cup.
 Once the cup is removed, the system shall stop recording and output the results in valid CSV format, to be copied into a spreadsheet.

 ## Steps
 - Getting started with the nRF52840 or the Raspberry Pi